 - Setting practical expectations of each other.

 - Accepting the mistakes and failures of each other.

 - Showing care for each other even in the face of conflict.

 - Sharing and listening to inner thoughts with one another.

 - Spending enough time with each other (but not becoming overly attached).

 - Building trust in each other.

 - Creating and respecting healthy and flexible boundaries.

 In this type of relationship, typically a mom tries to control the relationship according to her will.
-Although this commonly occurs to the mother’s protective nature, too much control can disrupt the relationship, especially as daughters grow into adults.
+Although this commonly occurs to the mother’s protective nature, too much control can disrupt the relationship, especially if you have an adult daughter.

 A daughter might try to do everything to please her mom, while the mother doesn’t always respect the desires and freedom of her daughter.
 This can lead to disputes between the parent and her child.